The idea of talking to kids about climate change can be incredibly daunting.

 It allows them to be the best person that they can be.

-Resilience means that we are much more able to handle challenging situations, consider difficult decisions and calm ourselves when faced with tricky emotions.
+Resilience allows us to handle challenging situations, consider difficult decisions and calm ourselves when we’re faced with tricky emotions.

 All skills that I want my boys to have, especially when I consider what their future might look like.